ddribin/borg-tools/README.md

 Some scripts I wrote to help automate backups via [Borg](https://www.borgbackup.org/).
 I started off using the example script in the manual, but gradually added some features like dry run support and creating snapshot archives that would not be automatically pruned.

+Also, all repository access environment variables have been pulled out and must be set separately, which makes these scripts more reusable.
+I have wrapper scripts for the separate repositories, for example, here's a script called `bu-borg-local`:

+    % cat ~/bin/bu-borg-local
+    #!/bin/sh

+    export BORG_REPO='/mnt/backup/borg'
+    export BORG_PASSPHRASE='secret-passphrase'

+    exec "$@"

+Which can be used to run the other scripts run like this:

+    % bu-borg-local borg-autobackup

 ## borg-autobackup

 A script to automatically do a full backup and prune automatically created backups.
 Runs `borg-create-full` and `borg-prune-auto`.
 This is suitable for a cron job script.